 - Send P&L to CPA: You can choose to export the P&L data or print a report to send to your CPA to finalize taxes.

-- Inventory – I like how Xero has a tracked inventory feature to monitor unit price, sales price, starting inventory, and quantity on hand (aka remaining after sales).
+I like how Xero has a tracked inventory feature to monitor unit price, sales price, starting inventory, and quantity on hand (aka remaining after-sales).
 However, it does not do negative inventory, so you won’t be able to use this feature if you sell goods before you’ve purchased them.

-- Budget Manager – You can create multiple budgets by choosing to view actuals and forecasting your sales and expenses over a selected period of 3 months, 6 months, 12 months, or 24 months.
-This is a great feature that allows business owners to project their Profit & Loss based on real data and prior performance, and determine if they need to make any adjustments to become profitable and manage a positive cash flow.
+You can create multiple budgets by choosing to view actuals and forecasting your sales and expenses over a selected period of 3 months, 6 months, 12 months, or 24 months.
+This is a great feature that allows business owners to project their Profit & Loss based on real data and prior performance, and determine if they need to make any adjustments to become profitable and manage positive cash flow.

-In summary, I don’t think one tool has it all to win best accounting software for all small businesses.
-However, I do think that FreshBooks and Xero are worth a strong consideration.
-I personally use FreshBooks, but really like Xero’s features as highlighted.
-Consider what type of business you have, what products or services you offer, and what areas are going to be critical to have insight to determine your short-term and long-term financial success, including profit, cash flow, expenses, and inventory.
-Pick FreshBooks or Xero for a free trial and enter several transactions to see how you like the features and if you find the tool intuitive.
-Quarterly and annual taxes don’t have to be time-consuming and stressful when you have the right tool for your business.
+Consider what type of business you have, what products or services you offer, your budget, and what areas are going to be critical to have the insight to determine your short-term and long-term financial success, including profit, cash flow, expenses, and inventory.
+Get a free trial of FreshBooks or Xero, then enter several transactions to see how you like the features and if you find the tool intuitive.
+Once you pick the right tool for you and your business, taxes and understanding how your business is doing financially doesn’t have to be a time-consuming or stressful experience.